-The devices that we’re recommending below range from small and classy, perfect for the minimalist style of iPads to more complex, feature-rich mice that offer an ergonomic design and are better suited for long hours of constant use.
+The products that we’re recommending below range from small and classy, perfect for the minimalist style of iPads to more complex, feature-rich mice that offer an ergonomic design and are better suited for longer hours of constant use.

-Either way, all of these products are top quality and no matter which one you choose, you will be very satisfied with your purchase.
+Either way, all of these mice are top quality and no matter which one you choose, you will be very satisfied with your purchase.
+We’re sure of that!

 Please note: Our blog gets commissions for purchases made through links in this article.